rafgraph/react-interactive/README.md

 ### API for `<Interactive />`
 Note that there are no default values for any prop, and the only required prop is `as`.
-For the definitions of when each state is entered, see the [state machine definition](https://github.com/rafrex/react-interactive#react-interactive-state-machine) below.
+For the definition of when each state is entered, see the [state machine definition](https://github.com/rafrex/react-interactive#react-interactive-state-machine) below.

 | Prop | Type | Example | Description |
 |:-----|:-----|:--------|:------------|